-Apart from a flexible timer function and a high-quality solar panel, the solar irrigation controller is uncomplicated to use, adaptable to various weather conditions, and they are durable too.
-Some even come with rain sensors, multiple outlets, broad displays, remote control, and they can be integrated with smart devices.
+Apart from a flexible timer function and a high-quality solar panel, the solar irrigation controller is uncomplicated, adaptable to various weather conditions, and durable.

 Things to Consider